mapikit/meta-system-docs/docs/api-docs/functions/schema-functions/queries.md

 ## The Query Structure
 Well, now we know what they do, but how do you use them?
 Well, its quite easy.
 Queries are an specially structured object where every property corresponds to the namesake property of the stored entities.
 Inside those properties you can uses some epecific terms to identify the desired condition.
 This may sound complicated, but lets look at an example and you will soon realise it is quite simple:

-Consider you have the following data stored in a collection `users`:
+Consider you have the following data stored in a dataset called `users`:
 ```javascript
 [
   { name: "John", age: 16, email: "mynameisnotjohnny@gmail.com", login: { username: "johnny33", password: "12345" } },